hartm425/auto-fcs/report/data/DataDescription.md

     - e.g `$OUTDIR/openCytoBatch_0/` ,`$OUTDIR/openCytoBatch_1/`, etc
 2. Submit all .pbs scripts in `$OUTDIR`
     - e.g `qp *.pbs`
-    - Current runtime on for 16 batches on 2 pankrat q nodes is ~7hrs without QC, 37hrs with QC
+    - Current run-time on for 16 batches on 2 pankrat q nodes is ~7hrs without QC, 37hrs with QC

 ## OpenCyto results